PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/preliminary-tasks.md

 Make a pull request and have it merged.

-Be careful: changing the version number has impacts on UI tests.
-You need to update the Distribution API to acknowledge the new version even though it does not exist yet, to allow UI tests to run.
-Submit a PR similar to [this example][pr-bump-dist-api] to do so.
+Be careful: changing the version number impacts UI tests.
+To allow UI tests to run, you need to update the Distribution API to acknowledge the new version even though it does not exist yet.
+To do so, submit a PR similar to [this example][pr-bump-dist-api].

 {{% notice tip %}}
 If you're lost, check out [this example][bump-core-version-pr-example] from the 1.7.6.6 release.